The extender algebra and $\Sigma^2_1$-absoluteness: Genericity iterations

+\begin{proof}[Proof of Theorem~\ref{T.NZ}] has similar structure as the proof of Theorem~\ref{T1}.
+More precisely, \playerI\ and \playerII\ play the iteration game in which \playerII\ follows his winning strategy while \playerI\ at each move chooses a bad extender with the least possible strength.
+In the present situation an extender is bad if some condition in $\bbP$ forces that $\dot x$ violates an axiom associated with this extender.
+The game stops when $\bbP$ forces that $\dot x$ satisfies the theory corresponding to $\vec E$ and therefore that it is $j(\cWdo(\vec E))$-generic over the iterate $M^*$.

-A proof of this theorem has the similar structure as the proof of Theorem~\ref{T.0}.
-Showing that the constructions terminates before the $\kappa^+$-th stage requires taking the elementary submodel $H$ of cardinality $\kappa$ and an appropriate analogue of Lemma~\ref{L.branch}.
-In \cite{NeZa:Proper} it was proved that if the forcing $\bbP$ is proper then one can find a countable genericity iteration.
-They also pointed out that this is not necessarily true when $\bbP$ is only assumed to be semiproper.
+Showing that the construction terminates before the $\kappa^+$-th stage requires taking the elementary submodel $H$ of cardinality $\kappa$ and an appropriate analogue of Lemma~\ref{L.branch}. \end{proof}

+In \cite{NeZa:Proper} it was proved that if the forcing~$\bbP$ is proper then one can find a countable genericity iteration.
+The authors of \cite{NeZa:Proper} also pointed out that this is not necessarily true when $\bbP$ is only assumed to be semiproper.